VeraSafe Services Privacy Notice

 • our clients (including their employees, contractors, and other representatives of the organization) provide it to us while using our Services;

-• we receive it from other companies within our corporate group;
+• we receive it from other entities within our corporate group;

-• we obtain it from publicly available sources, such as social media pages or corporate, government, or professional websites; and
+• we obtain it from publicly available sources, such as social media pages or corporate, government, or professional websites; or

-• when an associate of yours or one of our partners or clients refers you to our Services by providing your Personal Data to us.
+• an associate of yours or one of our partners or clients refers you to us by providing your Personal Data to us.

 7. Categories of Personal Data